 Main Festivals in March

 Hina Matsuri (Doll Festival, March 3) — across Aichi.
 Shrines and temples around the prefecture display hina dolls and float them down rivers in traditional ceremonies.
-The Okazaki Yoshihama Hina Matsuri is particularly well-known.
+In Takahama, the Ningyo Komichi Hina Meguri along the Mikawa-Yoshihama doll-makers’ lane is particularly well-known (February 21 to March 8 in 2026).

 Okazaki Sakura Festival (late March to early April) — Okazaki, Aichi.
 The cherry trees lining Okazaki Castle and the banks of the Otogawa River are the headline attraction.
 Okazaki is the birthplace of Tokugawa Ieyasu, so the festival pairs naturally with a historical walk through the castle grounds.